 Throughout North America many have recent experience with the awesome forces of wind or water.
-Torrents of rain and snow melt, accumulate and flood across the landscape, at times eroding way thousands of years of soil building in a matter of hours.
+Torrents of rain and snow melt, accumulate and flood across the landscape.
+At times, eroding way thousands of years of soil building in a matter of hours.
 And a record year for spring tornadoes is causing havoc, loss of life and property in the US mid- and south-west.

 When faced with the full onslaught of natural forces, there is little to nothing you can do.
 A mature, deep rooted tree, is still no match for a tornado or hurricane-force wind.
 Likewise, the full-force flow of high-volume, fast-moving water can strip bare any riparian zone.

 But maintenance is critical to keep the integrity spatially over the entire shelterbelt / reserve and also through time.
-This is probably most acute with conservation plantings where all the individual components have been planted at the same time.
+This is probably most acute with conservation plantings.
+This because, all the individual components have been planted at the same time.
 If the area was not planted with a mixture of different-maturing species, the reserve will mature and die all at about the same time.
 In the absence of new tree or shrub recruitment, you are then faced with natural mortality over relatively short time span.
 And this greatly reduces or eliminates the reserve effectiveness.

-If an area is subjected to concentrated water flows, a stretch of only a few unprotected metres of bare soil can start to erode downward through the soil profile and into the subsoil.
-This gully can then feed itself, undercutting the rooting layer of adjacent trees and shrubs, causing them of overturn and expand the zone of vulnerability.
+If an area is subjected to concentrated water flows, a stretch of only a few unprotected metres of bare soil can start to erode downward.
+This downcutting can move through the soil profile and into the subsoil.
+This gully can then feed itself.
+Undercutting the rooting layer of adjacent trees and shrubs, causing them of overturn and expand the zone of vulnerability.
 In the process thousands of years of soil building and hundreds of years of plant community development can be swept downstream in a few days or even a few hours.